 A special court has been set up as part of the Melbourne Magistrates court to deal specifically with loitering and solicitation offences.
 RhED case workers attend court and act on behalf of the women, where sentences often involve referral to RhED for case management.

-St. Kilda Legal Service is a community based organisation which has been providing free services to residents in the cities of Port Phillip, Stonnington and Bayside since 1973.
+Formerly the St Kilda Legal Service, Southside Justice is a community based organisation which has been providing free services to residents in the cities of Port Phillip, Stonnington and Bayside since 1973.
 The Service is staffed by lawyers, community workers and volunteers.

 The Women’s House gets strong support from the community, with local residents helping each day to prepare a nutritious lunch and running the activities.